wdcampbell3/tools-hub/docs/launch_guide.md

 # The Vibe Coder's Guide to Launching 🚀

-> **Prerequisites**: This guide compliments the setup steps in [`_START-HERE.md`](../_START-HERE.md) when you're ready to officially start your project.
+This guide is a prequel to the step-by-step setup instructions in [`_START-HERE.md`](../_START-HERE.md) that you can follow when you're ready to officially start your project.

-This is your playbook for turning an idea into a launched SaaS product using AI-assisted coding ("vibe coding").
+Think of this quick-start guide as your playbook for turning an idea into a launched SaaS product using AI-assisted coding ("vibe coding").
 You don't need to be a coding expert—just bring your vision and learn how to guide your AI assistant effectively.

----
+*NOTE: It's not mandatory to follow this guide, but it's recommended if you want to learn the fundamentals of how to launch a robust app.
+If you just want to jump into experiments that's perfectly fine, you can always create another project later, install the kit again and follow along, step-by-step.*

+—

 ## 1. Generating Your Idea

-Before writing any code, get crystal clear on _what_ you're building.
+Before writing any code, it's important to get crystal clear on _what_ you're building.

 ### Define Your "One-Liner"